The Basics of the Smith Manoeuvre: Convert Your Mortgage into a Tax Deductible Loan

-First of all, in order to properly execute a Smith Manoeuvre, you need to have a readvanceable mortgage such as Scotiabank’s STEP or BMO’s Readiline.
+First of all, in order to properly execute a Smith Manoeuvre, you need to have a readvanceable mortgage such as the Scotia Total Equity Plan (STEP) or BMO’s Readiline.
 You need to have a readvanceable mortgage for this to work because it relies on using your home equity to restructure your finances.

 - You could sell a portion of your stocks, equal to the debt, to pay it off.